 Other objects of interest - NGC 6369 the "Little Ghost Nebula" is a planetary in Ophiuchus.
 To find it go to a line of 3rd and 4th magnitude stars a little over 10° east of Antares and follow these to this planetary.
 It is bright enough to see in a small telescope but a larger telescope is needed to see it as a ring.
 Its name fits it well, it is "ghostly".
 NGC 6366 is a globular cluster in Ophiuchus.
 It is found 3° SW of M14 just east of a 4th mag star.
 It is actually larger than M14 but it is in the class of globular clusters with the lowest surface brightness thus more difficult to observe.
 It almost looks like a large dim open cluster.
 NGC 6207 is a lenticular galaxy located 28' NNE of M13.
-NGC 6217 is a barred spiral in Ursa Minor forming an equilateral triangle with eta (η) and zeta (ζ) outside the bowl portion of the constellation.
+NGC 6217 is a barred spiral in Ursa Minor forming an equilateral triangle with eta $(\eta)$ and zeta $(\zeta)$ outside the bowl portion of the constellation.
 It can be located with an 8" telescope but a much larger telescope is need to see much detail.
+The constellations of Como Berenices and Virgo have moved into better viewing positions since they were first featured and the weather is much better.
+It is time to familiarize yourself with all these galaxies.